HOME INDUCTEES NOMINATION SEARCH ABOUT

 INDUCTEE 2006 - ATHLETE - Dr. Rodney Schneck

-First male athlete from Wetaskiwin to attend University of Denver. and to achieve honors scholastically and distinction in two Collegiate sports ‑ hockey and baseball.
+First male athlete from Wetaskiwin to attend University of Denver - achieved honours scholastically and distinction in two Collegiate sports ‑ hockey and baseball

 Before leaving Wetaskiwin in 1955, Rodney Schneck displayed outstanding athleticism in several sports ‑ he was a goal tender in hockey, a quarterback in football, and pitcher in baseball.
 He was a member of the Sabres Football Team and on the Cubs Baseball Team which each won league championships.